NUCLEAR ENGINEERING FACULTY POSITION AVAILABLE

 The Department of Nuclear Engineering at the University of Tennessee, Knoxville (UTK) is seeking applications to fill a tenure-track faculty position at the Assistant Professor level starting August 1, 2020.
 Duties will include teaching undergraduate and graduate courses in nuclear engineering-related subjects, generating externally funded research, advising graduate students, writing scholarly journal articles, and providing service to the department, college, university, and community.
 Applicants must have a doctorate in Nuclear Engineering or a closely related field by the effective date of appointment.

 Applicants should be able to contribute to existing courses and research activities in nuclear engineering, as well as to develop new avenues of research and teaching.
-The preferred areas of research and teaching specialization include reactor physics, reactor dynamics and safety, or advanced reactor design.
-However, research experience in the areas of nuclear materials research with a focus on nuclear fuels or materials degradation in fission or fusion reactors; nuclear system instrumentation & controls; monitoring and diagnostics; reactor dynamics; nuclear security; nuclear materials safeguards; nuclear medicine; nuclear chemistry; or numerical methods development for nuclear engineering applications, will also be considered.
-Preference will be given to candidates who have demonstrated research success that complements existing University of Tennessee strengths, and with the ability to demonstrate collaborative research activities.
-In addition to demonstrated excellence in research and the potential for developing a highly visible, externally funded research program, successful candidates will also have demonstrated the potential for high-quality undergraduate and graduate teaching.
+All areas of nuclear engineering shall be considered.
+Relevant research includes the areas of nuclear power; reactor physics and fuel management; thermal hydraulics; nuclear materials; nuclear medicine and medical physics; nuclear- and radio-chemistry; plasma processing and engineering; isotope production and accelerator physics; radiation detection; and nonproliferation, policy, and security.
+Preference will be given to candidates who have demonstrated research success that complements existing University of Tennessee strengths and with the vision to develop collaborative research activities.
+In addition to demonstrated excellence in research and the potential for developing a highly visible, externally funded research program, successful candidates will also be committed to high-quality undergraduate and graduate teaching.

 Associate Professor of Nuclear Engineering